cststack/k8comp/README.md

 ### Main variables mapping

 To avoid reaching the maximum limit of a resource name length create any mappings in the "extras/mapping" folder.
-Any mapping will be used only on the deployment file.
+Any mapping will be used only on the deployment.
 Hieradata and projects files need to match the cmd values.

 ### Yaml variables